Universal Credit is a payment to help with your living costs.

 - Housing Benefit

-If you are currently in receipt of any of these benefits you will be notified when it is your time to move onto Universal Credit.
+If you currently receive any of these benefits, you’ll be notified when it’s your time to move onto Universal Credit.